linux4life798/xmpptools/README.md

 ```
 # Dev Notes

-Future work may include integrating more xml parsing functionality.
+* Future work may include integrating more xml parsing functionality.
+* Future work may include more serious bash completions

 Pull requests are MORE than welcome.
 There are still so many XMPP functions and extensions to include.